 The first check is error checking is enabled in your excel file or not.
 By default, it is enabled.
-If it is not enabled in your file follow the below steps to enable Error checking in excel:
+If it is not enabled in your file follow the below steps to enable Error checking in excel

 You can also go to trace Error to check which cells are linked with the cell where you have got the error.
-To do the same you need to go to Trace Error under Formulas tab.
+To do the same you need to go to Trace Error under the Formulas tab.

-As you click on the trace error tab it shows which cells are linked and then if you are references are wrong you can edit the formula from formula bar with correct reference.
-In my example I ma trying to do a vlook up when my table array is blank.
+As you click on the trace error tab it shows which cells are linked and then if you are referencing are wrong you can edit the formula from formula bar with correct reference.
+In my example, I am trying to do a vlook up when my table array is blank.
 Surely I will get #N/A in my result as my lookup table is empty.
 I have checked the formula with trace error and now I can change the reference to get the appropriate result.

-Remove Arrows – Formula Auditing
+1. Remove Arrows – Formula Auditing:

-If you want to remove arrow for the above the picture you need to go to Formulas tab and then click on remove arrows.
+If you want to remove arrow for the above the picture you need to go to the Formulas tab and then click on remove arrows.
 Remember undo (Ctrl +Z) will not work here.
 To remove arrows you need to click on remove Arrows icon.
 It will help you to remove all the arrows drawn trace precedents and trace dependents.

-Circular reference – Formula Auditing:
+2. Circular reference – Formula Auditing:

 You have entered a formula in excel and it is not working.
 Instead, you are getting an error on “Circular Reference”.
 I have seen a lot of people facing this problem as the formula he/she has entered into the cell is calculating its own cell.
 For example, I have a series of a number from E1 to E5.
-Now I want a result which will give me the sum of range (E1 to E5) and then again add the total value.
+Now I want a result that will give me the sum of range (E1 to E5) and then again add the total value.